-Here is some important safety information about the use of Natural gas in your home.
+Here is some important safety information about the use of gas in your home.
 Gas is instant, reliable and safe but it does need to be used with respect.
-If you are not able to find the information you need in this section then please contact our Customer Service team on 0800 473 976.
+If you are not able to find the information you need in this section then please contact our Customer Care Team on 0800 473 976.

-Here are some tips to help keep your children safe around gas:
+Here are some tips to help keep your grandchildren safe around gas:

 Natural gas pipelines run under our streets, footpaths, backyards and into our homes.
 The pipelines are strong but if you dig into them they can be damaged and may start a gas leak.
 If you are planning on doing some digging, such as building a new home, installing a sprinkler system or planting a tree make sure you call us on 0800 473 976.
 We will help you to make sure it is safe to go ahead!